hexagoncircle/ryan-mulligan-dev/src/blog/detect-js-support-in-css.md

 date: 2024-04-20
 ---

 I had been aware of the [`scripting` CSS media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/scripting) but I was still under the impression that cross-browser support was lacking.
 What a pleasant surprise to discover that it has been available in all modern browsers as of December 2023 according to [caniuse.com](https://caniuse.com/?search=scripting).
 With this feature, we can provide alternative CSS rules depending on whether or not JavaScript is available in the user's browser.
-It can also be help reduce flashes of unstyled content or undesirable layout shifts.
+It can also help reduce flashes of unstyled content or undesirable layout shifts.

 ## Usage